Atlantic Health Strategies

 What Federal Enforcement Has Changed in the Last 18 Months

 What does this have to do with the Joint Commission manual?
 Everything.
 The RC (Record of Care) chapter standards on assessment, reassessment, and discharge planning are the same documentation that supports medical necessity for billing.
 A surveyor finding under RC.02.01.01 can become a False Claims Act exhibit.
-We have seen it happen.
-The compliance program and the accreditation program are not separate functions.
-The manual feeds the audit defense.
+Our team has seen it happen.

 What the Joint Commission Behavioral Health Care Manual Actually Demands in 2026 — What Federal Enforcement Has Changed in the Last 18 Months